blowb/blowb-doc/install-internet-service-docker/piwik.rst

    Set up the LDAP server connection.

 Make sure the rest of the settings looks similar to :numref:`piwik-ldap`.
-Note that your "Required User Group" should be ``cn=piwik,ou=groups,dc=example,dc=com``, where ``dc=example,dc=com`` should be replaced by the ``$LDAP_SUFFIX`` in :doc:`../install-essential-docker/openldap`.
-Click on the ``Test`` link in the "Required User Group" box to make sure the configuration is correct.
+Note that ``Required User Group`` should be set to ``cn=piwik,ou=groups,dc=example,dc=com``, where ``dc=example,dc=com`` should be replaced by the ``$LDAP_SUFFIX`` in :doc:`../install-essential-docker/openldap`.
+Click on the ``Test`` link in the ``Required User Group`` box to make sure the configuration is correct.
 Then click ``Save``.

-The configuration above is the recommended settings, but you may follow `LoginLdap configuration guide
+The configuration above is the recommended settings, but we can also follow `LoginLdap configuration guide
 <https://github.com/piwik/plugin-LoginLdap#configurations>`_ to configure the plugin differently.

 Update Piwik
 ------------

-The Piwik container used here is a self-managed php container, which means that all Piwik related files are actually downloaded and stored in a data container during the Piwik container's first run.
-To upgrade, you can use Piwik's builtin auto updater.
+The Piwik container used here is a self-managed php container, which means that all Piwik files are downloaded and stored in a data container during the Piwik container's first run.
+To upgrade, simply use Piwik's builtin auto updater.

 To manually update, run the following command to enter the shell in the Piwik container then switch to ``/var/www``:
 ::